-- Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered. - Considering and monitoring risks facing each partner when working collaboratively, including shared risks. - Ensuring arrangements are flexible and agile so that the mechanisms for delivering goods and services can be adapted to changing circumstances. - Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured. - Ensuring capacity exists to generate the information required to review service quality regularly. - Preparing budgets in accordance with objectives, strategies and the Medium Term Financial plan. - Informing medium and long-term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy. - Ensuring the Medium Term Financial strategy integrates and balances service priorities, affordability and other resource constraints. - Ensuring the budgeting process is all-inclusive, taking into account the full cost of operations over the medium and longer term. - Ensuring the Medium Term Financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage. - Ensuring the achievement of 'social value' through service planning and commissioning.
+- The key processes and arrangements Sandwell Council has in place to demonstrate compliance with the principles of good governance - Ensuring decision makers receive objective and rigorous analysis of a variety of options indicating how intended outcomes would be achieved and associated risks.
+Therefore, ensuring best value is achieved however services are provided. - Considering feedback from citizens and service users when making decisions about service improvements or where services are no longer required in order to prioritise competing demands within limited resources available including people, skills, land and assets and bearing in mind future impacts. - Establishing and implementing robust planning and control cycles that cover strategic and operational plans, priorities and targets. - Engaging with internal and external stakeholders in determining how services and other courses of action should be planned and delivered. - Considering and monitoring risks facing each partner when working collaboratively, including shared risks. - Ensuring arrangements are flexible and agile so that the mechanisms for delivering goods and services can be adapted to changing circumstances. - Establishing appropriate key performance indicators (KPIs) as part of the planning process in order to identify how the performance of services and projects is to be measured. - Ensuring capacity exists to generate the information required to review service quality regularly. - Preparing budgets in accordance with objectives, strategies and the Medium Term Financial plan. - Informing medium and long-term resource planning by drawing up realistic estimates of revenue and capital expenditure aimed at developing a sustainable funding strategy.

-- The council's Medium Term Financial Strategy is updated annually.
-The strategy sets out how the council wishes to structure and manage its finances now and, in the future, and to ensure this approach facilitates delivery of the its vision, aims and objectives. - Directorates produce individual business plans which are reviewed annually and set out the vision and strategy for the service. - Electronic communications and use of social media (Facebook, Twitter, YouTube, etc.) as tools for community engagement - Communication with staff is through manager briefings, team briefs, staff surveys, the intranet, social media, newsletters and blogs. - Communication with representative bodies is conducted through the service area Joint Consultative Committees and the corporate Joint Consultative Panel. - Partnerships are in place where the council has arrangements to deliver services jointly or through other organisations.
-The effectiveness of these arrangements is assessed through partnership boards or contract monitoring. - Partnership risks are identified in relevant risk registers. - The council has a strategic risk register and a Covid 19 and Brexit strategic risk register which identifies the key risks which may impact upon the delivery of key services and the effectiveness of the council's response to the pandemic. - The Sandwell Vision 2030, Corporate Plan and Medium Term Financial Strategy set out the council's improvement plan, - Detailed plans for annual budgets are prepared and presented to council for approval alongside financial plans for the medium term.
-Regular reports are presented to the Budget and Corporate Scrutiny Management Board where the council's performance against budget is monitored.
+- The council's Constitution sets out our approach to decision making and details the responsibilities for and principles of decision making within the council.
+This was reviewed, revised and approved by Council during 2022. - Decision making reports include alternative options available and details of any significant risks associated with the proposals. - There are clear timescales for the submission of reports to Council, Cabinet and committee's and a compulsory consultation process to evidence the review of reports prior to submission to Councillors.
+Reports are structured to identify options for consideration along with an analysis of outcomes, any identified risks and associated mitigating measures. - The council's Medium Term Financial Strategy is updated annually.
+The strategy sets out how the council wishes to structure and manage its finances now and, in the future, and to ensure this approach facilitates delivery of the its vision, aims and objectives. - Directorates produce individual business plans which are reviewed annually and set out the vision and strategy for services. - Electronic communications and use of social media (Facebook, Twitter, YouTube, etc.) as tools for community engagement - Communication with staff is through manager briefings, team briefs, staff surveys, the intranet, social media, newsletters and blogs. - Communication with representative bodies is conducted through the service area Joint Consultative Committees and the corporate Joint Consultative Panel. - Partnerships are in place where the council has arrangements to deliver services jointly or through other organisations.
+The effectiveness of these arrangements is assessed through partnership boards or contract monitoring. - The Council has established Towns Fund Boards to deliver the Towns Fund Programmes in each of the towns in receipt of funding.
+The boards are comprised of a series of partners and has a defined and established governance framework that complies with national requirements and are regularly reviewed in line with each phase of the programme